 Allora MXPT Pocket Trumpet Overview and Features

 Some musicians, despite having a deep love for all brass instruments, will hesitate when it comes to purchasing a pocket trumpet, because not everyone considers it a real instrument.
-However, this sleek model by Allora is produced in the same manner as a standard trumpet.
+However, this sleek model by Allora is produced in the same manner as a standard model.
 Like any good pocket trumpet, it is pitched in Bb and equipped with the same length of tubing as a standard model.

-The smaller bell combined with the more tightly wound ends up restricting airflow more than what you expect from a traditional trumpet.
+The smaller bell combined with the more tightly wound ends up restricting airflow more than what you expect from a traditional model.
 This results in a tone that’s somewhat thinner and a horn that’s not as free blowing.

 This model is very practical for traveling musicians who don’t have much space to spare in their baggage.
 It is also a great choice for a vacation, so you can prevent your the lips from losing their touch while you’re away from home.
 If you normally use a standard-sized trumpet mouthpiece, you’ll be able to use the same mouthpiece with this model.

-This trumpet features a 459 inch lead pipe, a brass bell, a stainless steel piston, and a first and third slide adjustment.
+This instrument features a 459 inch lead pipe, a brass bell, a stainless steel piston, and a first and third slide adjustment.
 The fixed ring is equipped with stainless steel valves and the whole thing is finished in deep black nickel with a touch of brass for highlights.

 Allora Trumpet Pros and Cons

 This model is perfect for the traveler or the beginner and is one of the best pocket trumpets on the market to learn on or practice with.
 Aimed toward both the novice and pro, you’ll be pleasantly surprised at the rich, loud sound that comes from this small package.

 Consumers rave about the MXPT 5801’s performance, stating they were able to easily play high notes above the staff, just like they would do with their normal-sized versions.
 Thanks to the compact weight and design, users can tote this model around with ease.